jax-ml/jax/docs/501/transfer-guard.rst

 Fetching a buffer on a CPU device is always allowed regardless of the transfer guard level.

-The following shows an example of using the transfer guard.
+The following shows an example of using the transfer guard on an accelerator.
+(On CPU, fetching ``z`` would be allowed, as noted above.)

 .. code-block:: python